 Corns & Calluses

 Corns and calluses are common causes of foot pain, especially when pressure, friction, footwear, or underlying foot shape repeatedly irritate the skin.
 At Medifoot Clinic, we assess not only the hard skin itself, but also why it keeps returning.
 This page explains the difference between corns and calluses, their causes, treatment options, and when podiatry care may help.
+For a broader overview of skin and nail concerns affecting the feet, see our skin and nail care guide.

 Definition